Education BA (Hons) (with Foundation Year)UCAS Code: XX32|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 Here at Liverpool Hope we are interested in education inside and outside of schools, from early years to lifelong learning.
 In Year 1, you will begin to get to grips with how education has been shaped by and understood by philosophy, sociology and psychology over the course of history.

 In Year 2, you will develop your own critical perspectives in all four disciplines of education.
-You will also take part in a collaborative research project led by an Education Studies tutor.
+You will also learn about research methodologies through a variety of methods ranging from traditional lectures to collaborative research tutorials.

 In your final year, you will have the opportunity to specialise in two out of the four disciplines of Education.
 By studying two disciplines in-depth, you can tailor your studies to your research interests and career aspirations.
 You will graduate as an engaged global citizen ready to make a positive difference in the world.